bbodin/vpsim-release/README.md

 ## Installation

-To have the full release, you need to have the two main binaries:
+If not already done, please follow the steps in the parent repo README to install the VPSIM binaries.
-   - `vpsim` binary
+If the installation runs properly, you should have the main compilation targets:

-   - `vpsim-qemu.so` shared library of the modified QEMU compatible with VPSim.
+- `vpsim-release/bin/vpsim` the main application binary.
-If not already done, please follow the steps in the parent repo README.
+- `vpsim-release/lib/qemu/vpsim-qemu.so` shared library of the modified QEMU compatible with VPSim.

 ### Requirements
 - You will need to install `dtc` device tree compiler: